What Functions Can Graph Neural Networks Generate?: Introduction

 \subsection{Related Work}

 It is well-established that GNNs cannot assign different values to isomorphic graphs \cite{scarselli2009comp}.
-On the other hand, from \cite{xu2018how} and \cite{morris2019weisfeiler} we know that GNNs with appropriate \emph{aggregation} and \emph{pooling} operators, over \textit{unweighted} graphs, are only as powerful as the Weisfeiler–Lehman graph isomorphism test, denoted by 1-WL \cite{weisfeiler1968reduction}.
-Due to this negative result, many follow-up works proposed more involved variants such as as adding stochastic features \cite{murphy2018janossy,sato2021random,you2019position,Srinivasan2020On,dwivedi2020benchmarking}, adding deterministic distance features \cite{li2020distance,you2021identity}, building higher order GNNs \cite{morris2019weisfeiler,maron2018invariant,maron2019universality,maron2019provably,chen2019equivalence}, so that the expressive power of the resulting GNNs go beyond the 1-WL test.
+Moreover, from \cite{xu2018how} and \cite{morris2019weisfeiler} we know that GNNs with appropriate \emph{aggregation} and \emph{pooling} operators, over \textit{unweighted} graphs, are only as powerful as the color refinement of the Weisfeiler–Lehman graph isomorphism test, denoted by 1-WL \cite{weisfeiler1968reduction}.
+Due to this negative result, many follow-up works proposed more involved variants such as as adding stochastic features \cite{murphy2018janossy,sato2021random,you2019position,Srinivasan2020On,dwivedi2020benchmarking}, adding deterministic distance features \cite{li2020distance,you2021identity}, or building higher order GNNs \cite{morris2019weisfeiler,maron2018invariant,maron2019universality,maron2019provably,chen2019equivalence}, so that the expressive power of the resulting GNNs go beyond the 1-WL test \cite{geerts2022expressiveness}.
+In this light, we establish in Section~\ref{sec: wl-connection} a precise connection between permutation compatibility and 1-WL test on unweighted graphs.
 Note that in our GNN setting, we consider fully connected weighted graphs without the pooling/readout operation.
-As a result, the equivalence between GNNs (on unweighted graphs with readout mechanisms) and 1-WL test do not apply to our setting.
-Indeed, our precise characterization of graph functions generated by GNNs, namely permutation-compatibility, also allows us to shed light on some of the elusive features of GNNs.\\
+As a result, the equivalence between GNNs (on unweighted graphs with readout mechanisms) and 1-WL test do not directly apply to our setting.
+Indeed, our precise characterization of graph functions generated by GNNs, namely permutation-compatibility, also allows us to shed light on some of the elusive features of GNNs.

-\textbf{Implications of our results.} First, when a permutation invariant pooling/readout operation is applied, permutation-compatibility implies that any isomorphism-invariant representation of graphs can be generated by GNNs performing message passing on fully connected weighted graphs.
-Thus, the resulting GNNs are considerably more powerful than the 1-WL test.
-Also note that, as we elaborated earlier, GNNs in general cannot assign different values to isomorphic graphs.
-Thus GNNs on fully connected weighted graphs achieve the highest expressive power.
-Second, our results show that there is a striking contrast between Dynamic Programming on graphs and functions computed by GNNs, despite seemingly similar procedures and recent claims \cite{xu2020what}.
-In fact, we show that no matter how the node features are chosen, there is a shortest path instance (a canonical DP problem) for which no GNN can assign correct values to all nodes.
-We also observe this phenomenon in simple empirical experiments.